E-mail dsl-contact [at] is.naist.jp

 Today's information society is supported by various levels of advanced technology such as applications, systems, computers and VLSIs.
 The Dependable System Laboratory is pursuing research on safe and secure systems including distributed systems with hundreds of computers and VLSIs with billions of transistors.
 "Dependability" is a concept from the user's point of view, when systems can be used reliably and securely.

-The Dependable System Lab also fosters skills for theoretical thinking, presentation, design and analysis of algorithms, traditional C/C++ and Java programming, advanced multi-thread programming, and Verilog/VHDL hardware programming through research.
+The Dependable System Lab also fosters skills for theoretical thinking, presentation, design and analysis of algorithms, traditional C/C++ and Java programming, advanced multi-thread programming, and Verilog/VHDL hardware programming through our research.